-- 1. Article 4b shall not apply when the provider has explicitly excluded any high-risk uses in the instructions of use or information accompanying the general purpose AI system. - 2.
+- 1. Article 4b shall not apply when the provider has explicitly excluded any all highrisk uses in the instructions of use or information accompanying the general purpose AI system. - 2.
 Such exclusion shall be made in good faith and shall not be deemed justified if the provider has sufficient reasons to consider that the system may be misused. - 3.
-When the provider detects or is informed about statistically significant trends of market misuse, they shall take all necessary measures to prevent such further misuse.
+When the provider detects or is informed about statistically significant trends of market misuse they shall take all necessary and proportionate measures to prevent such further misuse, in particular taking into account the scale of the misuse and the seriousness of the associated risks.